lasjen/author-ws-demo/docker/jetty-env/README.md

 ## Accessing the Oracle database

 The Jetty container is setup with a connection pool towards node name "orcl-node".
 The connection pool expects to find a DEV user (with password "dev").
-This user is created in the [database setup](../db-env).
+This user is created in the [database creation - see 1.d](../../../..).

 The connection pool setup is found in the [jetty-plus.xml](source/jetty-plus.xml):